manrs-tools/rpsl-go/README.md

 RPSL-Go is a Go library for parsing and handling [RFC 2622: Routing Policy Specification Language (RPSL)](https://datatracker.ietf.org/doc/rfc2622/) attributes and objects.

+> [!IMPORTANT]
+> The goal of this library is to parse responses provided by the RIPE database.
+It is not a full implementation of the RPSL specification.
+See the [Restrictions](#restrictions) section for more information.

 ## Installation

 To install the library, use `go get`: